onja-org/w2_dom_manipulation_basics/README.md

    - See the effect immediately in the browser.

 💡 **Tip:** Open your browser console (`Ctrl+Shift+I` → Console) to try extra experiments while practicing.

+Once the exrecise is done , go and check solution by switching to solutions banch and dont forget to change the path in html file in script line into lab/solutions